yliess86/PhDThesis/thesis.md

 ## Artificial Neural Networks {#sec:II.2}

-In the previous section (Section @sec:II.1), we described the general setup for +ml, where one has to fit a model from a given function family $f \in \mathcal{F}$ on a given dataset $(X, Y) \in D$ optimized using +sdg and backpropagation.
+In the previous section (Section @sec:II.1), we described the general setup for +ml, where one has to fit a model from a given function family $f \in \mathcal{F}$ on a given dataset $(X, Y) \in D$ optimized using +sgd and backpropagation.
 This section introduces a particular class of parameterized function $f_\theta$ called [+nn]{.full .plural}.
 The section starts with the most simple +nn architecture, the Perceptron, and ends with a more recent and complex architecture, the Transformer.

 ### The Perceptron Model {#sec:II.2.1}